IHE/ITI.MHD/input/pagecontent/ITI-65.md

 **Figure 3.65.4-1: Provide Document Bundle Interactions**

-#### Provide Document Bundle Request Message
+#### 2:3.65.4.1 Provide Document Bundle Request Message
 This message uses the HTTP POST method on the target Provide Document Bundle endpoint to convey the metadata and the document(s) as a FHIR transaction.

-##### Trigger Events
+##### 2:3.65.4.1.1 Trigger Events

 This method is invoked when the Document Source needs to submit one or more documents to a Document Recipient.

-##### Message Semantics
+##### 2:3.65.4.1.2 Message Semantics

-The Document Source shall initiate a FHIR “transaction” using a “create” action by sending an HTTP POST request method composed of a FHIR Bundle Resource containing the SubmissionSet type List Resource, one or more DocumentReference Resources, zero or more Folder type List Resources, and zero or more Binary Resources to the Document Recipient.
+The Document Source shall initiate a FHIR “transaction” using a “create” action by sending an HTTP POST request method composed of a FHIR Bundle Resource containing: one SubmissionSet type List Resource; one or more DocumentReference Resources; zero or more Folder type List Resources; and zero or more Binary Resources to the Document Recipient.
 Refer to ITI TF-3: 4.5.1 for details on the FHIR Resources and how Document Sharing metadata attributes are mapped.

-The media type of the HTTP body shall be either application/fhir+json or application/fhir+xml.
+The media type of the HTTP body shall be either `application/fhir+json` or `application/fhir+xml`.

 See [http://hl7.org/fhir/R4/http.html#transaction](http://hl7.org/fhir/R4/http.html#transaction) for complete requirements of a transaction.
 See [http://hl7.org/fhir/R4/bundle-transaction.html](http://hl7.org/fhir/R4/bundle-transaction.html) for example of a transaction bundle.